Skills in Demand Visa

 – For occupations earning under $73,150 per year but working in essential skill occupations.

-A new three tiered system of visa pathways to replace the TSS SC 482.
+A new three tiered system of Skills in Demand Visa pathways to replace the TSS 482 Visa.

-- The specialist skills visa pathway will not have an occupational list and a processing turnaround of 7 days.
-Trades occupations, machinery operators, drivers and labourers will be excluded from this visa class.
+• The specialist skills visa pathway has no occupational list and comes with a processing turnaround of 7 days.
+Trades occupations, machinery operators, drivers and labourers are excluded from this visa class.
 There will be 3,000 places allocated per year.
-The ‘specialist skills’ visa for those earning over $135,000 per year.
+The ‘specialist skills’ visa is intended for those earning over $135,000 per year.

-- The core skills visas pathway are expected to provide the majority of visa for the program. trades workers will be required to apply under this visa based on a revised ‘skills in demand list‘ developed by Jobs and Skills Australia.
-The ‘core skills’ visa for the $73,150-135,000 cohort.
-Earnings to be at least TSMIT, currently set at $73,150, but to be indexed annually.
+• The core skills visa pathway is expected to provide the majority of visas issued under this program.
+Trades workers will be required to apply for this visa based on a revised ‘skills in demand list‘ developed by Jobs and Skills Australia.
+The ‘core skills’ visa is intended for those with annual earnings of $73,150-135,000.
+The earnings threshold for this pathway is set at the TSMIT minimum, which is currently set at $73,150, but will be indexed annually.

-- The details of the essential skills visa pathway are yet to be finally determined.
+• The details of the essential skills visa pathway are yet to be finally determined.
 This visa will involve union oversight, be capped and be restricted to specific sectors.
-To date the aged care and disability sectors have been mentioned.
-The ‘essential skills’ visa is for those earning under $73,150.
+To date, the aged care and disability sectors have been mentioned as potential target sectors for this pathway.
+The ‘essential skills’ visa will be for those earning under $73,150

-The visas will be granted for up to 4 years and visa holders will be able to change employers more easily and provide clear pathways to permanent residency.
-The ‘TSMIT‘ will be indexed annually and a public register of employer sponsors to allow more ease with moving between employers.
+Skills in Demand visas issued via these pathways will be granted for up to 4 years, with visa holders able to change employers more easily and benefiting from clear pathways to permanent residency.
+The ‘TSMIT‘ will be indexed annually, and a public register of employer sponsors will be published to make it easier for skilled workers to move between employers.

-Overview of the Subclass 482 Skills in Demand Streams
+Overview of Subclass 482 Skills in Demand Visa Streams

 Key Eligibility Requirements

-The SID visa allows applicants to stay in Australia for up to 4 years, with pathways to permanent residency.
+The Skills in Demand Visa (SID Visa) allows applicants to stay in Australia for up to 4 years, and offers pathways to permanent residency.

 Core Skills Occupation List (CSOL) Updates